Chat and Chill – Stress Reducing Conversations for Couples

 Empathise by making a statement in alignment with what you are hearing and seeing.

-“Whoa – I can see how that new would come as a shock to you – You seem like you are handling it well though, is there anything I can do to help?
+“Whoa – I can see how that would come as a shock to you – You seem like you’re handling it well though, is there anything I can do to help?
 I’m here for you.”

 Avoid telling a similar story of your own – instead, show interest by asking more questions and validating their experience.